guglielmino/grpc-python-poc/doc/article.md

 ## Creating the service

 At this point we have almost everything, we definded the IDL, developed the client but we miss the main dish: the service!
 I left the service implementation after the client on purpose, having already defined the IDL and the client it should be clear what we need from it.
-The important point to focus on is that we need somewhere in the code the implementation of the service we want to make available throught gRPC, below our super-mega-cool `NotificationService`.
+The important point to focus on is that we need, somewhere in the code, the implementation of the service we want to make available through gRPC, below our super-mega-cool `NotificationService`.

 ```python
 class NotificatorServiceServicer(notification_pb2_grpc.NotificatorServiceServicer):